-ALMA members only need to submit the LS-202 form to AEU.
-AEU will then submit that form directly to the Department of Labor the following business day.
-The first report of injury should be sent to AEU as soon as possible, but no later than seven days following the work event.
+ALMA members have two options.
+First, members can report incidents to AEU via our claims platform, Origami.
+If the incident is elevated to a claim, the LS-202 will be created and sent directly to the DOL.
+Secondly, the member can submit the LS-202 directly to AEU.
+We will create an incident/claim for you and the and send the LS-202 directly to the Department of Labor the following business day.
+Claims should be reported to AEU as soon as possible, but no later than seven days following the work event.

 No. An employer should not wait to verify every aspect of the incident or complete an investigation.
 It is more important to report the injury in a timely manner to avoid penalties and ensure that your USL&H provider has ample time to begin their process.

-Remember that the Forum LS-202 is not “evidence or an admission of liability” of any fact stated in the report.
+Remember that the Form LS-202 is not “evidence or an admission of liability” of any fact stated in the report.
 The employer can describe reported events as “alleged or supposed” if they wish.

 Timely submission of the LS-202 is critical to the claims handling process.
 The statute of limitations for filing a claim does not begin to run until the employer files the Form LS-202.
 If the employer never files the form, the claim filing time requirement never begins to run.
 This means that a claim on an injury could be filed at any time – even many years later after the incident and the employer would be left without a key, viable defense.

 The OWCP No. is a claim number given by the Department of Labor.
 Your USL&H provider will assign a Carrier No. Employers may disregard box 1 and box 2 when completing the Form LS-202.